teepluss/laravel-theme/README.md

 ### Create theme with artisan

-First time you have to create theme "default" structure using artisan command:
+First time you have to create theme "default" structure, using artisan command:

 ~~~
 php artisan theme:create default --type=blade
 ~~~

-To delete exsisting theme using command:
+To delete exsisting theme, using command:

 ~~~
 php artisan theme:destroy default